 What is a cash advance?

-Unlike typical credit card purchases, which begin earning interest after a grace period, you’ll start accruing interest at your card's cash advance interest rate as soon as you withdraw your money.
+Unlike typical credit card purchases, which begin to accumulate interest after a grace period, the interest on your cash advance begins to add up as soon as you withdraw the funds.

 How to withdraw money from a credit card